MongoCaleb/MongoDbMobile_Starter/README.md

 ## Customize it!
 This app is configured to use a test account with some simple data.
-When you are ready to use your own data, follow these steps:
+When you are ready to customize the app and use your own data, follow these steps:

 1. Change the following values:

    a.
-In `res/values/strings.xml`, replace *starterappdata-tqlwq* with your
+In `res/values/strings.xml`, replace **starterappdata-tqlwq** with your
       Stitch App Id.
 Don't have a Stitch app yet?
 Cool -- [It's free and easy to get started](https://docs.mongodb.com/stitch/procedures/create-stitch-app/)!